Andover-Robotics/ays-python-curriculum/.guides/content/Hello-World--541e.md

 ## How to use Codio

 The left panel contains a text editor.
 Use this to write and edit your code.
 The right panel contains instructions.
 A `TRY IT` or `Check It!` button will execute your code.
-A `Check It!` button compares your code with the expected output, and shows you the results.
+A `Check It!` button compares your code with the expected outputs and shows you the results.

 ## `print()`